Historical changes in firefighting

-you were a city firefighter in the 1960’s, your job usually consisted mostly of taking care of the fire engines and the station and, when there was a fire, going to it and putting it out.
+If you were a city firefighter in the 1960’s, your job usually consisted of taking care of the fire engines, the station and putting out fires.
 Your protective gear — probably a canvas or rubber coat, thigh-length boots, and a heavy leather helmet with no eye protection — would now be considered primitive and unsafe.
 You probably had nothing to protect your lungs from the smoke and heat of a fire; coughing and choking on toxic fumes, and sometimes throwing up afterwards, were just part of being a good, tough firefighter.
 Overall concern for the health and fitness of firefighters was minimal.
 If anyone exercised on duty, it was usually more out of boredom or a personal desire to be stronger, and the workouts were usually limited to lifting weights someone had brought in from home.

 Other than fighting fires and, in some places, staffing load-and-go ambulances, you performed few community services.
 Most firefighters had a high-school diploma at best; college and specialized fire service education were unheard of.
 Promotion to officers’ and chiefs’ positions came largely through seniority or through tests that measured your ability to memorize pages from designated books and pass a multiple-choice test based on that information.